Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting Can't Update SwitchBot Lock Firmware

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please download the latest version of the SwitchBot App from the app store.
+2. Make sure SwitchBot Lock has been added to your App.
+3. To avoid a home lockout, please update at the indoor side of your door.
+4. Make sure you have the Lock upgraded with your smartphone within Bluetooth range.
+5. Log out your SwitchBot App, then log in again.
+6. Restart your SwitchBot App.
+7. If you have multiple phones, try updating the firmware using a different phone to see if it helps.